Anirudh-RV/ImageAnnotation/README.md

   c.
 Validate_Draw created
   d.
 A python file created to draw boxes and check if the rectangles fit.
 ***END OF PHASE-1***
+13. Adding ML model using Django backend (Static),Process images sent by the frontend and send output back (Dynamic)

 // Optional :
 6. Preprocess of images to size 512,512 / user given resolution.